 After the mill, the Dour flows past pretty cottages and gardens once famous for early primroses.
 The Crabble Mill Trust with the help of a grant from the Heritage Lottery Fund purchased these in 1995.
 On the opposite side of the road is the 18th century Crabble Court and next door what was the original River Parish poor house.
 Following its closure, it was bought by John and Joseph Pilcher in 1793 for £45 and became the latter’s residence.
 In 1850 the house was bought as the vicarage for River St Peter and St Paul Church but ten years later a larger house, on London Road, was built for the vicar.
 After a succession of owners Edward Mannering junior (1880-1971) of the milling family bought it just prior to the outbreak of World War II and stayed there until he died in 1958.

 On reaching the junction with Crabble Road on the left a residential complex can be seen.
 This is part of what was once Crabble paper mill that was built by William Phipps in 1790.
 By 1807 he had introduced machinery to produce continuous paper and his sons, Christopher (1790-1867) and John (1782-1841), invested in the dandy roll, to make watermarks.
-Christopher’s son, Filmer Phipps, inherited the business but on being declared bankrupt in 1888, the paper mill was sold to Wiggins, Teape, Carter and Barlow of London.
+Christopher’s nephew, Filmer Phipps (1833-1911), inherited the business but on being declared bankrupt in 1888, the paper mill was sold to Wiggins, Teape, Carter and Barlow of London.
 Edward Percy Barlow of Kearsney Court was one of the Managing Directors and head of the Dover branch.
-Having bought Buckland paper mill at the same time, Barlow turned Crabble paper mill into a rag house and at its height, employed 250 women and 11 men.
+Having bought Buckland paper mill Barlow turned Crabble paper mill into a rag house and at its height, employed 250 women and 11 men.
 The mill was rebuilt in 1896 and again following a disastrous fire on 10 July 1906.
 Following World War II the mill was used for storage purposes before closing in 1989.
 Since then the site was redeveloped to the complex we see today.

 The walk crosses the junction from Lower Road to Crabble Avenue with Crabble Road on the left and Lewisham Road on the right.
 Crabble Road climbs the steep hill with sharp bends to the London Road.
 Opposite to what was Crabble paper mill, once stood the attractive Georgian Crabble House.
 When the London, Chatham & Dover Railway Company laid the track to Dover, it passed over Crabble Road and then through Crabble House garden.
 To enable the occupants of the House to reach the remainder of their estate the railway company built a tunnel through the embankment!
 The entrance to this can still be seen from the social club drive on the left side of the bridge.
 Crabble House was demolished in 1965 and bungalows were built on the site.
 The original railway bridge was rebuilt in 1936/7 when Dover Borough Council switched from open top trams to double-decker buses.
 Lewisham Road is to the right and climbs the hill into River village and was laid in the early 20th century.
 At that time, this part was the narrow Crabble Lane until it was renamed The Lane still exists but now goes from the top of Lewisham Road to Abbey Road and on to St Radigunds Abbey.
 Near the junction with Lower Road, at that time, was the ancient Crabble farmhouse sometimes called Parsonage farmhouse although Crabble never had a parson.